opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 **Check for regressions**

-To make sures the new changes are not breaking other features, make sure to run tests of the previous exercises as well.
+To make sure the new changes are not breaking other features, make sure to run tests of the previous exercises as well.

     make packetio